Aaron98990/wii-inspect/README.md

 Using Wii-Inspect
 - Type in your terminal: ``cd ~`` then ``git clone https://github.com/Aaron98990/wii-inspect``
-- In the terminal, ``cd wii-inspect`` then type ``bash stamps.bash 202109071319/wii/title/RZTE/data.bin`` and ``bash ~/wii-inspect/highScores.bash 202109071319/wii/title/RZTE/data.bin`` <- Change the date and make other changes as needed
+- In the terminal, ``cd wii-inspect`` then type ``bash stamps.bash 202109071319/wii/title/RZTE/data.bin`` and ``bash highScores.bash 202109071319/wii/title/RZTE/data.bin`` <- Change the date and make other changes as needed
 - That's all!
 Enjoy going through history! **Please report any errors (including in README.md) using GitHub's issue function. **

 Extra Information